 DIVIDEND

 Your directors do not recommend declaration of any dividend for the financial year 2023-2024.
-The Policy is available on the website of the Company at www.paramountcables.com.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY BETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THIS REPORT.